arvinarun/java-learning-journey/ATM System/README.md

 ## Overview

-This project is a step-by-step simulation of an ATM system built while learning Java.
+This project is an evolving ATM system built while learning Java.

-The goal is **not** to create a complete banking application, but to recreate common ATM functionality incrementally as new Java concepts are learned.
-Each version introduces new programming concepts and improves the design of the application.

-As the project evolves, new features and better coding practices will be added instead of rewriting everything from scratch.
+Rather than creating separate projects for each new topic, this application is continuously improved as new Java concepts are learned.
+The goal is to simulate the core functionality of an ATM while applying programming principles in a realistic way.

+Each new feature is added to the existing codebase, allowing the project to grow in complexity and demonstrate the progression from basic Java syntax to object-oriented application development.

-## Learning Goals
+## Learning Objectives

-* Practice Java fundamentals through a real-world project.
+* Apply Java concepts through a single long-term project.
-* Apply newly learned concepts to an existing codebase.
-* Improve problem-solving and program design skills.
+* Develop problem-solving and software design skills.
+* Practice writing clean, readable, and maintainable code.
-* Observe how software evolves over multiple versions.
+* Learn how software evolves through incremental improvements using Git.

-## Planned Progression
+## Planned Features

-* **v0.1** — Variables, user input, conditionals, and basic ATM operations.
-* **v0.2** — Cleaner menu handling and improved program flow.
-* **v0.3** — Loops for a persistent ATM session.
+As new Java topics are learned, the ATM system will gradually include features such as:

+* User authentication
-* **v0.4** — Methods for modular and reusable code.
+* Deposits and withdrawals
+* Balance inquiries
+* Persistent menu system
+* Modular design using methods
-* **v0.5** — Arrays and support for multiple accounts.
+* Multiple account support
+* Transaction history
+* File-based data storage
-* **v1.0+** — Object-Oriented Programming with classes such as `Account`, `Customer`, and `ATM`, followed by additional Java features as they are learned.
+* Object-Oriented Programming with classes such as `ATM`, `Account`, and `Customer`
+* Additional improvements and refactoring as the project evolves

+## Project Philosophy

+This repository is intended to document the learning journey, not just the final result.

+Instead of creating separate versions of the project, the application is continuously refactored and expanded.
+Git commit history serves as the project's timeline, making it possible to track how the codebase evolves over time.

 ## Disclaimer

 This is an educational project created for learning Java.
-It is not intended to represent a real banking system and does not implement real-world security or financial standards.
+It is a simplified ATM simulation and is **not** intended to represent a real banking system or implement real-world financial security standards.